omivrex/shippex/readme.md

 Shippex is a React Native app built with Expo for managing shipments efficiently.

-## Features

--   Manage and track shipments
--   Easy-to-use interface
--   Responsive and fast

 ## Installation

 To get started with Shippex, follow the instructions below: